nevrome/LanguageToolR/README.md

 # LanguageToolR

 `LanguageToolR` provides a wrapper for the [LanguageTool CLI tool](http://wiki.languagetool.org/command-line-options) for spelling, grammar and language checking.
-The wrapper provides all current options of the command line tool.

-:heavy_exclamation_mark: I'm not part of the LanguageTool team.
+:heavy_exclamation_mark: We're not part of the LanguageTool team.
 This is an unofficial interface.

+We only tested with LanguageTool **5.0**, but it might as well work with other versions.

 ## Installation